What is a Hyperpigmentation?

 - Topical Creams – Depending on the specifics of your hyperpigmentation, there are certain types of topical creams or ointments that can help brighten the skin, heal sun damage, provide sun spot treatment, and reduce inflammation issues.
 Some of these include – corticosteroids, hydroquinone, retinoids, and more.

-For more information on skin discolorations, age spot treatment, inflammatory skin issues, and much more, be sure to contact us at the Skin Center today!
+For more information on skin discolorations, age spot treatment, inflammatory skin issues, and much more, be sure to contact us today!